FedericoRobino/acustomsimplegame/README.md

-# acustomsimplegame
+# A custom simple game (acustomsimplegame)

-Repo for A custom simple game
+Repo for A custom simple game.
+Academic porpuses.
+Made with libGDX.